jacopotediosi/OctoPrint-Telegram/README.md

 **`/tune`** - Set feed- and flowrate.
 Also set temperature of extruder(s) and bed or switch them off.

 **`/user`** - Get user/group information.
-This will contain saved user/group data, allowed comamnds and the notifications send to the user/group.
+This will contain saved user/group data, allowed commands and the notifications send to the user/group.

 **`/help`** - Displays a help message with all accepted commands and a short description.

 **`/gif`** - Send a gif created from 20 images.
-You'll have to install CpuLimit to be able to create gif so please for raspberry connect to your raspberry with putty (for exemple) and execute sudo apt-get install cpulimit
+You'll have to install CpuLimit to be able to create gif so please for raspberry connect to your raspberry with putty (for example) and execute sudo apt-get install cpulimit

 **`/supergif`** - Send a gif created from 60 images.
-You'll have to install CpuLimit to be able to create gif so please for raspberry connect to your raspberry with putty (for exemple) and execute sudo apt-get install cpulimit
+You'll have to install CpuLimit to be able to create gif so please for raspberry connect to your raspberry with putty (for example) and execute sudo apt-get install cpulimit

 **`/photo`** - send photo from webcams.